openxla/shardy/docs/sharding_representation.md

 sub-axes `"x.0"` and `"x.1"` of size 2 each, and shard the 1st dimension on `"x.0"` and the 2nd dimension on `"x.1"`.

-**Note**: shardings that are specified by the users can’t have sub-axes and must reference full axes, as this is currently not supported by JAX and users can always change their mesh to have smaller axes.
+**Note**: shardings that are specified by the users can't have sub-axes and must reference full axes, as this is currently not supported by JAX and users can always change their mesh to have smaller axes.